cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 # 2) File Structure
 Organizing files are one of the most important conventions, especially for large codebases and large teams, specially remote teams.

+We will consider the structure under the `src` folder, the project structure depends of other factor

 Based on our experience for the last years working with React, we propose this file Structure:

 ```